-Definition An approximation of the extent to which the infrastructure assets managed by Council are being replaced as they reach the end of their useful lives How is it Capital expenditure on replacement of assets (renewals) divided by calculated? depreciation expenditure Why is it Assists in identifying Council's asset base consumption and renewal levels and important? capacity to fund the level of investment needed over the long-term Target Greater than 90% per annum (on average over the long-term)
+Definition An approximation of the extent to which the infrastructure assets managed by Council are being replaced as they reach the end of their useful lives How is it Capital expenditure on replacement of assets (renewals) divided by depreciation calculated? expenditure Why is it Assists in identifying Council's asset base consumption and renewal levels and important? capacity to fund the level of investment needed over the long-term Target Greater than 90% per annum (on average over the long-term)

-Council's asset sustainability ratio is forecast to remain above 90% over the next ten years.
+Council's asset sustainability ratio for 2014-15 was 367% and is forecast to remain above 90% over the next ten years.
 This means that Council is likely to be sufficiently maintaining, replacing or renewing existing infrastructure assets as they reach the end of their useful life.
-Council's asset sustainability ratio for 2017-18 appears high compared to other years due to the impact of the NDRRA flood restoration program on capital renewal expenditure.
+While Council's asset sustainability ratio for 2012-13, 2013-14 and 2014-15 appear high compared to other years this is due to the impact of the NDRRA flood restoration program on capital renewal expenditure.